keerthitn13/keerthitn13/README.md

 - 👋 Hi, I’m @keerthitn13
-- 👀 I’m interested in Design the Web pages
+- 👀 I’m interested in Designing the Web pages

 <!---
 keerthitn13/keerthitn13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.